dgtlcrmnl/vodify/README.md

 # Vodify

-Scripts for download Twitch VODs in their entirety.
+Scripts for downloading Twitch VODs in their entirety.

 ## Installation for Windows